Dr. Ronna Fisher established the Hearing Health Center in 1984 to honor her father.

-Dr. Robert Risley, Au.D., FAAA, earned his Doctorate of Audiology degree and several prestigious awards for excellence at Rush University in Chicago.
+Dr. Robert Risley, Au.D., FAAA, earned several prestigious awards for excellence at Rush University in Chicago, graduating in 2013 with his Doctorate of Audiology degree.
 Additionally, he holds an M.A. research degree in neuroscience and hearing science from Northwestern University.
 Dr. Risley’s undergraduate degree in Biological Psychology is from the University of Illinois, Urbana-Champaign.
 He has published numerous articles in peer-reviewed journals and presented at both national and international conventions.

 Dr. Risley has a deep and personal connection with the hearing impaired.
 His father suffers from single-sided deafness and has a significant clarity speech processing difficulty with his better-hearing ear.
 His father’s clarity speech processing difficulty prevented his ability to participate in the U.S. Air Force and constantly hindered his social interactions with friends and family.
 Dr. Risley is from a small factory city where a large number of family members and friends have hearing problems from exposure to loud machinery noise.
 His father-in-law also has significant clarity speech processing difficulties.